SheiKra: Original attraction

-On October 20, 2004, SeaWorld Parks & Entertainment (owner of Busch Gardens Tampa Bay) filed a trademark for the name "SheiKra".
+On October 20, 2004, Busch Entertainment Corporation (owner of Busch Gardens Tampa Bay) filed a trademark for the name "SheiKra".
 A week later, Busch Gardens Tampa Bay announced SheiKra, North America's first Dive Coaster, as part of a deal with Bolliger & Mabillard.
 At the time of the announcement, about half of the ride's foundations were complete.
 Superior Rigging & Erection constructed the supports and track of SheiKra and by January 28, 2005, the roller coaster's highest track piece was placed along with an evergreen tree.
 Testing began in late April 2005 after the track had been constructed.
 After testing was completed, a media day was held on May 19, 2005, for international media outlets to promote the ride.
 Two days later, the roller coaster opened to the public on May 21, 2005.
 During SheiKra's first year of operation, its computer systems experienced problems as it would halt operations when it sensed that pumps and compressors were not working as they should.
 This caused riders to get stranded on the roller coaster and be forced to evacuate.

 Bolliger & Mabillard took approximately six months to design SheiKra and four years to complete the entire project.
 After Busch Gardens Tampa Bay announced SheiKra, the park contracted with Bolliger & Mabillard so that the layout of the roller coaster could not be reproduced for several years.
 In 2009, after the deal expired, Happy Valley Shanghai built an identical copy of SheiKra called Diving Coaster.